ESCAL is the award winning City-Wide Literacy Strategy ensuring that ‘Every Sheffield Child is Articulate and Literate’.

 - The University of Sheffield

-We are always looking for opportunties to further embed ESCAL into services.
-If you would like to be involved, please contact us.
+We are always looking for opportunities to further embed ESCAL into services being delivered to families and young children in Sheffield.